nginnever/documentation/03-upload-download.md

 In order to work with files however, you will need a key to encrypt/decrypt the file itself.
 This is where the encryption key comes in.
 As you can see in the example above, you can generate a new encryption key by calling `Storj.generateEncryptionKey()`.
-This key is in the format of a friendly mnemonic, 12-24 words long!
+This key formatted as a human-friendly mnemonic, 12-24 words long!

 ```